Past and Current Projects

 Emergency Management Institute

-Jim is certified to teach two recovery-focused courses of FEMA’s Emergency Management Institute and expects to spend some time in that role in 2024.
-He co-instructed one course in mid-February 2023 and another in late April 2023.
+Jim is certified to teach two recovery-focused courses of FEMA’s Emergency Management Institute and is spending some time in that role in 2024.

 Book Projects

-Using his professional writing talents as well as his expertise in urban planning, Jim is currently developing some book proposals.
-More news to come next year.
+Using his professional writing talents as well as his expertise in urban planning, Jim is currently developing a new book proposals.
+More news to come soon.

 Recent Projects